darya/framework/src/Darya/Storage/README.md

 $users = $query->where('surname', 'Foo')->read();
 ```

-This functionality is used by the ORM package to convert query results into to
+This functionality is used by the [ORM](/src/Darya/ORM) package to convert
-the desired model objects.
+query results into the desired model objects.